-Having tried several fence methods (and found that goats are incredible escape artists), I would recommend the following fence types organized from my favorite to my least favorite.
+Having tried several fence methods (and found that goats are incredible escape artists), I recommend the following types organized from my favorite to my least favorite.

 Portable Electric Netting

-My number one choice of goat fencing is portable electric netting.
-This fence allows me to move my goats around the field relatively quickly, let certain areas rest, and offer my goats various grazing options.
-And because I don’t need a considerable amount of it, it is cost-effective.
+I like moving my goats around the field relatively quickly, letting certain areas rest, and offering my goats various grazing options.
+And because I don’t need much of it, it is cost-effective.

 And keep in mind that whichever fence option you choose, it should reach at least 5-6 feet high to keep your goats in and discourage predation.
 Ideally, you can fence your entire property.
-Still, keep in mind that most perimeter fences will not fully protect your goats from predators.
+Still, remember that most perimeter fences will not fully protect your goats from predators.

 Woven Field Fence

-Near the top of my list is a woven field fence.
-It is easy to set up, comes in a great variety of sizes, and is durable when installed properly.
+Woven field fence is another option that I’ve used.
+It is easy to set up, comes in various sizes, and is durable when installed properly.

-The smaller holes of the 2” x 4” field fence are a safer bet for goats with horns, though my goats quickly learned how to turn their heads and extricate themselves from an occasional horn stuck in a fence.
+The smaller holes of the 2” x 4” field fence are a safer bet for a horned goat.
+I didn’t think of that and got the larger holes.
+As a result- I had to help our goats extradite themselves from the fence until they learned how to turn their heads and get unstuck from an occasional horn stuck in a fence.

 I use field fencing around my goats’ night housing.
-I eventually added a strand of electric tensile wire along the top as my goats jumped on it and rubbed against it all day long.
+Eventually, I added a strand of electric tensile wire along the top as my goats jumped on it and rubbed against it all day.
 The wear tended to sag the fence after only a few months.
 The electric fence line solved that problem.

 Barbed wire is my least favorite option.
 It is commonly used on farms, so it is widely available, not challenging to install, and not costly.
 However, attempting to keep goats in a barbed-wire fence requires you to string more wires (especially down low) than you would use for other livestock.

-Stringing more wires is more work and more costly, so the cost efficiency and ease of installation are both diminished.
+Stringing more wires is more work and costly, so the cost efficiency and ease of installation are diminished.
 The risk of injury is also higher than with other forms of fencing.

 Second Goat Protection Consideration: LGDs